hauntshadow/CS3535/res_mod2/README.md

 # h5_seg_to_array

-This program takes every segment in the passed in directory (and all of its subdirectories), and returns an array that contains every segment's features.
-These features are:
+This program takes a song, and compares every segment inside the song to every other segment.
+Each segment consists of :

 1. 12 Numbers for pitch
 2. 12 Numbers for timbre